ambroisep/hueypetersen/_posts/2015-10-28-experimenting-with-graphql-subscriptions.markdown

 }
 </pre>

-The first query execution sets up the subscription.
-The `clientSubscriptionId` is used by the client to identify the subscription.
-The initial result of the query is pretty boring since no todo has been added yet.
+The first query execution sets up whatever is required to react to events.
+In this example lets assume there is a `TODO_ADD` event within our application that this subscription can listen for.
+On the initial subscription execution a mechanism is setup to listen for the `TODO_ADD` event and we return a response to the client.

 {% highlight javascript %}